robotcoral/lang-karol/README.md

 #### Release Branches

-After all the features that will be included in the next release have been merged into master, you can create a new branch named `release/version`.
+After all the features that will be included in the next release have been merged into main, you can create a new branch named `release/version`.
 No new features may be added to this release branch.
 The only acceptable commits to release branches are:

-- small tidying up task
+- small tidying-up task
 - bumping the version
 - fixes

 #### Hotfixes

-Hotfix branches may be created from master and merged directly back into it.
+Hotfix branches may be created from main and merged directly back into it.
 They have to be named `hotfix/issue`

-#### Master Branch
+#### Main Branch

-The master branch **only** contains tagged commits corresponding to software releases!
+The main branch **only** contains tagged commits corresponding to software releases!
-To create a new release merge a release or hotfix branch into master and create a new tag (`v1.2.3`).
+To create a new release merge a release or hotfix branch into main and create a new tag (`v1.2.3`).

 ### Commits